Shambu-K/handwriting-generator-model/ReadMe.md

 * [Dhruv Srikanth](https://github.com/Dhruv-Srikanth)

 ## Description
-Our model takes the style of a writer and a prompt as input and animates the prompt given in the handwriting of the writer as output.
+Our model takes the style of a writer and a prompt as input and animates the prompt given, in the style of the writer as output.

 ## References